 When we begin instructor training we start with stating that online writing instruction differs from f2f, and its the Coordinators task to lead discussions regarding why good teaching, good learning, and good writing can emerge from networked spaces (Harrington, Rickly, & Day, 2000).
 Online writing instruction is also a topic that I’ve seen on the wcenter list-serv as writing center directors/coordinators explore the possibility of starting OWCs on their campuses, so I hope to explain in the extremely limited scope of this post a few of these differences and address concerns about the effectiveness of OWI.

-Welcome to the new blog from the UW-Madison Writing Center!
+By Brad Hughes Welcome to the new blog from the UW-Madison Writing Center!
 We’re thrilled that you’re reading this—thrilled, in fact, that anyone is reading this.
-As I write this post, I must admit I feel a little pressure.